Eye surgery law sparks unusually public dispute in Arkansas

 LITTLE ROCK, Ark.
-(AP) — As an optometrist in the small Arkansas town of Osceola, Matthew Jones must tell patients several times a week to seek treatment elsewhere — sometimes as far as an hour away — for procedures he says he’s fully capable of performing.
+(AP) — As an optometrist in the small Arkansas town of Osceola, Dr. Matthew Jones must tell patients several times a week to seek treatment elsewhere — sometimes as far as an hour away — for procedures he says he’s fully capable of performing.

 “They look at me and ask, ‘Why don’t you just do it?’
 I tell them, ‘I’m not legally allowed to do it,'” Jones said.